sympatovit/condenser/readme.md

 * **install_dir**: Location to install server binaries
 * **arguments**: Arguments as defined in `apps.json`, and their values for this particular server
 * **priority**: Process priority.
 Integer value from 1 to 6, where 1 is the highest priority
-* **cores**: Array of logical cores to lock the process to.
+* **cores**: Array of logical processor cores.
 Useful for isolating servers on the same machine

 #### secrets.json ####